How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Analysis of real-world data

 \subsubsection{Gravitational wave dataset}

 We analysed the 4096 Hz sampling rate strain data of the LIGO Hanford (H1) detector around the GW150914 merger event.
 The analysed 12 s recording starts 10 s before the event.
-We investigated the q transform spectogram of the time series around the event at $5 \times 10^{-4}$\,s time resolution by using the gwpy python package (https://doi.org/10.5281/zenodo.3598469).
-Based on the spectogram we applied 50-300 Hz bandpass filtering on the time series as a preprocessing step.
-Embedding parameters were selected manually (SFig. \ref{fig:sup_grav_embed}), by choosing the first minima of the autocorrelation function for the embedding delay ($\tau=8$ sampling periods $\approx 1.95$\,ms) and then we selected the embedding dimension according to a manual procedure.
+We investigated the q transform spectrogram of the time series around the event at $5 \times 10^{-4}$\,s time resolution by using the gwpy python package \cite{duncan_macleod_2020_3598469}.
+Based on the spectrogram we applied 50-300 Hz bandpass filtering on the time series as a preprocessing step.
+Embedding parameters were selected manually (Fig.\,S10), by choosing the first minima of the autocorrelation function for the embedding delay ($\tau=8$ sampling periods $\approx 1.95$\,ms) and then we selected the embedding dimension according to a manual procedure.
 Successive embedding of the time series into higher and higher dimensional space showed, that the intrinsic dimensionality of the dataset starts to deviate from the embedding dimension at $E=6$.
 Thus, we set this latter value as embedding dimension for TOF.
 For LOF a higher embedding dimension ($E=11$) led to informative results.
 We set the neighborhood sizes based on our experiences with the simulated datasets: smaller value was set for TOF ($k=12$) and larger for LOF ($k=100$).
-The event length was set to $M=146$\,ms for TOF as the visible length of the chirp on the spectogram and $0.5$\,\% for LOF.
-Also, a $w=7$ widening window was applied on the TOF detections.
+The event length was set to $M=146$\,ms for TOF as the visible length of the chirp on the spectrogram and $0.5$\,\% for LOF.
+Also, a $w=7$ widening window was applied on TOF detections.